DeNepo/workflows/project-starter/development-strategy.md

 - Header with centered title
   - (_this list can be copy-pasted as a checklist in the issue_)
   - (_you might add an `html` and `css` label to this issue_)
-  - [ ] HTML: a header element with the title
+  - [ ] HTML: a page header with the title
-  - [ ] CSS: a class to center the title
+  - [ ] CSS: styling to center the title

 ---